DOS Command Reference

 Command Syntax What it does

 ? ?
-List every built-in command.
+List each internal command.

-LFNFOR LFNFOR [ON\|OFF] Turn long-filename expansion in FOR on or off.
+LFNFOR LFNFOR [ON\|OFF] Set the long-filename expansion in FOR to on or off.

 External commands